dojo/docs/dojox/layout/ResizeHandle.rst

 Targeting a Node
 ----------------

 This widget accepts a number of different options for choosing which node to resize.
 The first, ``targetId`` is an ID of a node to use.
-This is first passed through `dijit.byId <dijit>`_, and checked for a widget instance of that id.
+This is first passed through `dijit.byId <dijit/byId>`_, and checked for a widget instance of that id.
 If nothing is found, a DomNode with that id is searched for.
 Specifying a ``targetContainer`` will override both, and allow you to pass a DomNode in by direct reference.

 Resize Direction
 ----------------